stefanluth/kummerkasten/README.md

 # Kummerkasten

-Kummerkasten (/ˈkʊmɐkastn̩/) is a German term referring to a "worry box" or "complaint box" where individuals can anonymously submit their concerns or complaints for support or guidance.
+Kummerkasten (/ˈkʊmɐkastn̩/) is a German term referring to a "worry box" or "complaint box" where individuals can anonymously submit their concerns or complaints for support, guidance or simply to vent.

 This project is a web application that allows users to submit anonymous posts and vote on them.